oneapi-src/oneAPI-tab/cross-tab/README.rst

   very important feature that they need – they are happy to collaborate on this (Codeplay).

-– Level zero behavior is expected to standardize all the backends – doubtful.
-They are more familiar with other APIs.
+– Level zero behavior is expected to standardize all the backends but they are more familiar with other APIs.

   - Thread Safety – SPEC says level zero is not thread safe.
 (ZACK – AR to look at that).
 Spec says you can call for multiple